-Autumn 2016 - spring 2017
+Autumn 2017 - spring 2018

 Development of existing data collection on aquaculture production to include enivironmental data there will be a reliable and easily attainable data source on the subject with well establish routines.
 Data collection on aquaculture production is an annual questionnaire to all enterprises in aquaculture sector.
+Data on treatments can probably be collected through official databases.
+Mortality needs to be included in the estimation questionnaire (Q2) see text box 3B.